fatemefallah/fatemefallah/README.md

-- Hi, I’m @fatemefallah and interested in DevOps.
+- Hi, I’m @fatemefallah and interested in Back-End Developing(Django).
-- I’m currently learning Laravel Framework and DevOps as specialty.
+- I’m currently learning the foundemnatal of Django Framework.
 - You can reach me by: Fatemefallah99@gmail.com

 <!---